rkarhila-amd/mila_rocm_docker/README.md

 # Build the container: #

 Clone the repo with submodules:

 `git clone --recurse-submodules git@github.com:rkarhila-amd/mila_rocm_docker.git`

-If your milabench submodule is not in `pytorch2.5` branch, do `git submodule update --remote`.
+If your milabench submodule is not in `pytorch2.5` branch, do `git submodule update --remote` or some other operation to put it in the correct branch.

-Build:
+To build:

 ` docker/build_and_push_mi250mi300_torch251_image.bash`